Get notified of page updates

 Surgical risks

 Every surgery has potential risks; some are more serious than others.
-Some hysterectomy risks can affect recovery.
+Some mastectomy risks can affect recovery.
+Others can affect the type of scarring and appearance of the breast reconstruction.
+Some possible risks include:

 • Infection